 - While attending a conference, you take out a potential client to discuss business and close a deal.
-Deduction: 50% for your meal, possibly 50% for your client’s meal (Remember the jury is still out on this deduction.)
+Deduction: 50% Category: Meals Expense

-- Hosting a company retreat where all employees meet at a location outside of the normal commute.
+- Hosting a company retreat where all employees meet at a location outside of the normal office.
 Business operations are discussed, there are team building activities and other business meetings happen.
 Deduction: 50%

 - Meeting up with a business partner for lunch to talk about important business strategy.
-Deduction: 50% (This is expected.
-As it currently states, no deduction.)
+Deduction: 50% Category: Meals Expense

 - Buying food for your restaurant or food truck as part of prepared meals.
-Deduction: 100% (Cost Of Goods Sold)
+Deduction: 100% Category: Cost Of Goods Sold

 - Hosting a training event where attendees pay to participate and receive a meal as part of the cost.
 Deduction: 100%